openwfm/wrf-fire/README.txt

-This is the coupled WRF-fire model, combining WRF and the SFIRE codes
+This is the coupled WRF-fire model, combining WRF and the SFIRE codes.

-The code can be downloaded from http://github.com/jbeezley/wrf-fire/

 For terms and conditions see the file license.txt